The Maltiverse

 The northwestern section contains the clan quarters, where the members live and sleep.
 Most members are comfortable sleeping in the main room, but those who prefer privacy can find it in dedicated sleeping chambers.
 The section's tower contains the clan's food stores.

-The northeastern section houses the nesting grounds, where Shial the Mother slumbers, guarding and incubating the clan’s spawn.
-The nesting room is overgrown by a living, twitching mass of flesh, providing the required heat and humidity to the eggs.
+The northeastern section houses the overgrown nesting grounds, where Shial the Mother slumbers, guarding and incubating the clan's spawn.
 The tower of this section is unused, its doors barred by a thick layer of flesh.

-In the southwestern section lies the vault, containing all of the clan’s valuables.
-Treasure, gems, weapons, bones, and individual members’ prized possessions are stored here for later use.
+In the southwestern section lies the vault, containing all of the clan's valuables.
+Treasure, gems, weapons, bones, and individual members' prized possessions are stored here for later use.
 Both the entrance and the inside are heavily guarded.
-This section’s tower is used as a dungeon, holding prisoners until the Ritual of Conversion.
+This section's tower is used as a dungeon, holding prisoners and reckless outsiders who desecrate the grounds.

 The southeastern section is home to machinery, notably the straggonificator reclaimed from the late Makron's ownership, as well as the newly built converter.
 The core chamber, formerly containing the now-retired Straggon Nexus, now houses the converter.
 The straggonificator resides to the north of the core chamber, and the neurachem manufacturing systems – former stroylent processing systems – are housed to the west.
 A neurachem containment vat is located in the section's tower.